As a leader, social worker, counsellor, or professional, what can you do?

 In your line of work, you’re usually the one who is being asked for help, not the one asking for it.
 We are here to offer you assistance and support on what is a very difficult area to navigate.

 Positive role models and strong relationships are some of the best protections for vulnerable people.
 If you’re worried about someone you know who may be vulnerable to violent extremism, the best thing you can do is support them.
+This is a key principle of countering violent extremism (CVE) work.

 If you’ve noticed a significant change in behaviour, or an interest in something unusual, or even violent, it can be worrying.